CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 {{%notice note%}}

-ARP/ND suppression will only suppress the flooding of known hosts.
-ARP/ND requests for unknown hosts will still be flooded.
+ARP/ND suppression only suppresses the flooding of known hosts.
+ARP/ND requests for unknown hosts are still flooded.
 To disable all flooding refer to the {{<link title="#Disable BUM Flooding" text="Disable BUM Flooding" >}} section.

 {{%/notice%}}